From “The Presidential Medal of Freedom Winners and Their Achievements” by Bruce Wetterau

-President Lyndon B. Johnson awarded MacDonald a posthumous residential Medal of Freedom with the above citation during White House ceremony December 6, 1963.
+President Lyndon B. Johnson awarded MacDonald a posthumous Presidential Medal of Freedom with the above citation during White House ceremony December 6, 1963.
 Mrs. MacDonald received the award for her late husband.
 MacDonald had been elected as a medal recipient earlier in 1963 by President John F. Kennedy, who was assassinated shortly before the award ceremony.

-MacDonald began working in behalf of handicapped children in 1942 after learning his only son was retarded.
+MacDonald began working on behalf of children with disabilities in 1942 after learning his only son was disabled.
 He founded the Hillsborough Association for Retarded Children in 1953 and, with help from other local groups, opened the MacDonald Training Center in Tampa.

-Three years later the center became part of a national research program on training retarded children.
+Three years later the center became part of a national research program on training children with disabilities.

-MacDonald went on to organize the Florida State Council for Retarded Children, and from 1955 to 1957 he served as president of the National Association for Retarded Children.
+MacDonald went on to organize the Florida State Council for R*******d Children, and from 1955 to 1957 he served as president of the National Association for R*******d Children.
 He also worked as chairman of the National Committee for Vocational Rehabilitation and Employment.